Skip to contents

 # feedback

 Provide your feedback here.
-For tables it is difficult to provide useful feedback because there are usually many questions.
-But most learning management systems will at least show which answers are correct and incorrect.
+For tables it is difficult to provide useful

-Clicking the Knit-Button will produce:
+Clicking the Knit-Button will produce :

-Preview of table exercise rendered by QTIJS
+Preview of table task rendered by qtijs

-Preview of table exercise rendered by QTIJS
+Preview of table task rendered by qtijs

 Of course you can also just load a csv and print it as a markdown table via knitr::kable(yourtable).
 Just do not forget that the table has to be the last element of the question section.